clojureman/hotsauce/README.md

 For anything but toy projects, it essential to break up the code into separate libraries.

-In the Clojure world this works great, but there's little problem.
+In the Clojure world this works great, but there's a little problem.

 ### The problem
-It is a hassle to work simultaneously on a clojure project and the libraries it depends on.
+It is a hassle to work simultaneously on a Clojure project and the libraries it depends on.
 <br>
 Whenever a change is made to a source file of a library, that library has to be built, installed in a repo, and the main project has to be rebuilt.
 Only then can you check if the change worked or not.